NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/react-dom-test-utils.md

   })
 ```

-## When we make a mess, we have to clean!
+### When we make a mess, we have to clean!

-In order for the React event system to work is **important** that the `container` element passed to `ReactDOM` get's appended to `document.body` (in React all event listens are attached to document)
-the example above works for a simple scenario but if the component had any event handler declared it would not work
+In order for the React event system to work, is **important** that the `container` element passed to `ReactDOM` gets appended to `document.body` (in React all event listens are attached to `document`).
+The example above works for a simple scenario but if the component had an event handler declared it would not work.

-### What is correct way?
+The correct way is:
 - when we want to render a component
   - create a container `div`
   - append this `div` to `document.body`